phrabos/spaceX/README.md

-# List and details of SpaceX ships
+# List and details of SpaceX ships deployed on AWS Amplify